Menu

 Compensation Options Available to Family Members of Army Veterans

-Family members of Army veterans may also be eligible for certain benefits from the VA.
-Dependents of an Army veteran who passed away due to a military-related asbestos disease may receive dependency and indemnity compensation (DIC).
+Family members of Army exposure victims may also be eligible for certain benefits from the VA.
+Dependents of an Army veteran who passed away because of a military-related asbestos disease may receive dependency and indemnity compensation (DIC).
 This is monthly compensation paid to the surviving spouse, child or parent of the Army veteran.

 Other Benefits for Army Veterans

-Army veterans with an asbestos-related disease may receive treatment at VA medical centers.
+Veterans who suffered asbestos exposure in the Army and have developed an asbestos-related disease may receive treatment at VA medical centers.
 Because of the widespread use of asbestos across military branches in the 20th century, these facilities often have doctors specialized in treating mesothelioma.

 One of the newest additions to the VA benefits offered to Army veterans is the Veterans Community Care Program (VCCP).
 This program is an enhanced version of the former Veterans Choice Program.